 - Review your company’s relevant vendor contracts.
 The Act places significant emphasis on third party service providers, and specifically requires that a covered entity retain service providers who are contractually required to maintain appropriate safeguards to protect sensitive personally identifying information.

 - Review your company’s incident response plan.Alabama is one of several other states that now have a concrete notification deadline (45 days).
 Companies that do not have an adequate plan in place to address data security incidents will be hard-pressed to meet the notification deadline, as well as the Act’s requirement to perform a sufficient investigation of the incident, if they wait until after an incident happens to begin the conversation about response strategy.

 What are the penalties for noncompliance?

 Violations of the notification provisions of the Act are considered unlawful trade practices under the Alabama Deceptive Trade Practices Act.
 Covered entities may be liable for a civil penalty of up to $5,000 per day for each consecutive day that an entity does not comply with the notice requirements of the law.
 The Attorney General may also seek civil penalties of up to $500,000 against covered entities or third party agents who knowingly violate the notification provisions of the Act.
 The Act does not provide for a private cause of action.

 A full copy of the Act is available here.

-Please contact Maynard Cooper’s Cybersecurity & Privacy Practice Group to learn more about the Act, how it may impact your company, and how we can help you prepare to comply.
+Please contact Maynard’s Cybersecurity & Privacy Practice Group to learn more about the Act, how it may impact your company, and how we can help you prepare to comply.